Remark on ordered braid groups: Introduction

 \section{Introduction}

 Let $S_{g,n}$ be an orientable surface of genus $g\ge 0$ with $n\ge 1$ boundary components and let $2g-2+n>0$.
 The fundamental group $\pi_1(S_{g,n})$ is a free group of rank $2g+n-1$.
 Such a group encodes the homotopy type of $S_{g,n}$.
-The surface $S_{g,n}$ can be endowed with a complex structure, so that it becomes a Riemann surface with $n$ cusps.
-It is well known that there exists a continuum of distinct Riemann surfaces built from the same $S_{g,n}$.
-The latter is called the Teichm\"uller space $T_{g,n}$ of $S_{g,n}$ and $T_{g,n}\cong \mathbf{R}^{6g-6+2n}$.
-It is natural to ask what an extra structure of $\pi_1(S_{g,n})$ encodes the Teichm\"uller space $T_{g,n}$?
-The aim of our note is an answer to this fundamental question given by corollary \ref{cor1.2} and based on the notion of a cluster $C^*$-algebra introduced in \cite{Nik1}.
+The surface $S_{g,n}$ can be endowed with a complex structure so that it becomes a Riemann surface with $n$ cusps.
+Such an assignment encodes geometry of $S_{g,n}$ and there exists infinitely many distinct Riemann surfaces assigned to the same $S_{g,n}$.
+The latter make a continuum $T_{g,n}\cong \mathbf{R}^{6g-6+2n}$ called the Teichm\"uller space of $S_{g,n}$.
+One can ask what an extra structure of the group $\pi_1(S_{g,n})$ is responsible for geometry of the surface $S_{g,n}$?
+The aim of our note is to answer this question, see Corollary \ref{cor1.2}.

 Recall that the left (right, resp.) strict total order $\prec$ on the group $G$ is a relation between the elements of $G$, such that $x\prec y$ implies $zx\prec zy$ ($xz\prec yz$, resp.) for all $x,y,z\in G$.
 If both the left and right order exists, the group is said to be orderable.
 The orderable groups exist and the same group $G$ may have a continuum of different orderings.
 In particular, the group $\pi_1(S_{g,n})$ is orderable [Rolfsen 2014] \cite[Proposition 2.9]{Rol1}.
-The left-orderings of $G$ have a natural topology and the corresponding space will be denoted by $LO(G)$.
+The left-orderings of $G$ have a natural topology and the corresponding space will be denoted by $LO(G)$ [Sikora 2004] \cite{Sik1}.

 To formalize our results, we need the following definitions.
 The cluster algebra $\mathcal{A}(\mathbf{x}, B)$ is a subring of the field of rational functions in variables $\mathbf{x}=(x_1,\dots, x_m)$ defined by a skew-symmetric matrix $B=(b_{ij})\in M_n(\mathbf{Z})$.
 A new cluster $\mathbf{x}'=(x_1,\dots,x_k',\dots, x_m)$ and a new skew-symmetric matrix $B'=(b_{ij}')$ is obtained from $(\mathbf{x}, B)$ by the exchange relations (\ref{eq2.1}), see [Williams 2014] \cite{Wil1} for the motivation and examples.
 The seed $(\mathbf{x}', B')$ is said to be a mutation of $(\mathbf{x}, B)$ in the direction $k$, where $1\le k\le m$.
 The algebra $\mathcal{A}(\mathbf{x}, B)$ is generated by the cluster variables $\{x_i\}_{i=1}^{\infty}$ obtained from the initial seed $(\mathbf{x}, B)$ by the iteration of mutations in all possible directions $k$.
 The Laurent phenomenon says that $\mathcal{A}(\mathbf{x}, B)\subset \mathbf{Z}[\mathbf{x}^{\pm 1}]$, where $\mathbf{Z}[\mathbf{x}^{\pm 1}]$ is the ring of the Laurent polynomials in variables $\mathbf{x}=(x_1,\dots,x_m)$.
 Therefore each generator $x_i$ of the algebra $\mathcal{A}(\mathbf{x}, B)$ can be written as a Laurent polynomial in $n$ variables with the integer coefficients.